michaeljsteel/NumBAT/docs/source/lit_ex.rst

    :width: 13cm

    Elastic mode profiles calculated in
-   Laude and Beugnot for backward SBS in a silica waveguide.
+   Laude and Beugnot for backward SBS in a silica waveguide of diameter 1.05 micron.
    Mode D corresponds to the peak marked in the spectrum above.